SFDO-Tooling/Snowfakery/docs/index.md

 ### Relationships

 Relationships are a big part of what separates Snowfakery from the dozens(!) of data generation tools out there.

-For example, we can relate pets to their owners.
+Let's relate pets to their owners with ease in a recipe named ``person_pet.yml``.

 ```yaml
 - object: Person